quicwg/wg-materials/ietf106/minutes.md

 Mnot:  If you do think you have an extension which is generic enough,we will reserve time for it during the quiet for disucssion on the list.
 For this, we will need a charter change for that, but we've been talking to the ADs about that, and we'll put a proposal out for comment.

-On to Issues
+### Issues

-David Schinazi:  #3014 (Corrupt retry packets)
+#### David Schinazi:  #3014 (Corrupt retry packets)

 David summarizes the issue Kazuho raised.
 Retry packets are more fragile to accidental bit flips during connection establishment, because they are relying on UDP checksum, which is optional.
-The proposal from Cupertino was to add an integrity tag to retry packets/ See re;ated PR #3120.
+The proposal from Cupertino was to add an integrity tag to retry packets/ See related PR #3120.
 Last question: what hash to use, and they propose GMAC, in order not to introduce a new dependency.
 Martin suggested using the initial salt as the initial secret.

 Ekr: two point: re-using the initial salt is not good cryptographic.
 Aside from that the question is whether the retry token should be encrypted.
 Costs AEAS operation or two, but really XOR over a fixed mask.
 There are two ways you go here; one is the way the PR describes, the other way is to an AEAS operation but use on the connection IDs as a none.